Social Media

 • Unique employee perspectives over generic company promotions

-• Executive insights over brand talking points
+• Executive insights on brand talking points

 • Human explanations over templated tone